-TAX INCREMENT FINANCING FUNDING AGREEMENT
+INCENTIVE PROJECT FUNDING AGREEMENT

-AX INCREMENT FINANCING FUNDING AGREEMENT ("Agreement") is entered lay of, 2017 by CITY OF LEE'S SUMMIT, MISSOURI (the "City"), and , a (the "Company").
-RECITALS functions and pov The City is a constitutional charter city incorporated and exercising governmental wers pursuant to the Constitution and the Statutes of the State of Missouri.
-The principal is located at the City Hall, 220 SE Green St., Lee's Summit, Missouri 64063. was created pursuet seq.
-(R.S.Mo.1 The Tax Increment Financing Commission of Lee's Summit, Missouri (the "Commission") and to the Real Property Tax Increment Allocation Redevelopment Act, Sections 99.800 982, as amended) (the "Act"), and under Ordinance No. 3724, adopted by the City Council rincipal office of the Commission is located at City Hall, 220 SE Green St., Lee's Summit, С. Т The Company is aengaged in the business of with offices at economic develo The Commission has been requested by the Company to consider a potential plan for pment-based financing for the Company related to the development of (the "Plan"), which Plan may include, without limitation, a tax increment financial development-base is approved by the ing plan within the City, in accordance with the Act, or any other local or state economic ed financing tool or option that is or may become available to the City and, if such Plan e City, the City and the Commission may be requested to provide such other services and be required to implement and administer the Plan through its completion. them, in the form consultants, direct with the review assistance author The Commission and the City do not have a source of funds to finance costs incurred by m of additional City staff time, legal, fiscal, planning, transportation and engineering et out-of-pocket expenses and other costs, resulting from services rendered in connection, evaluation, processing and consideration applications for tax increment financing ized by the Act, or any other local or state economic development-based financing tool or may become available to the City. generated by the Agreement and p f the Company's Plan is approved by the City Council and if sufficient revenues are redevelopment contemplated by the Plan, Commission and City costs covered by this aid by Company shall be reimbursed to Company from monies deposited into the Special pursuant to 99.845 R.S.Mo.
-AGREEMENT in accordance with the provisions of the Act, give all notices, make all publications and hold hearings as required by the Act on behalf of the City or the Commission;
+THIS INCENTIVE PROJECT FUNDING AGREEMENT ("Agreement") is entered into this______day of, 2017 by CITY OF LEE'S SUMMIT, MISSOURI (the "City"), and, a (the

+"Company").

+RECITALS

+A. The City is a constitutional charter city incorporated and exercising governmental functions and powers pursuant to the Constitution and the Statutes of the State of Missouri.
+The principal office of the City is located at the City Hall, 220 SE Green St., Lee's Summit, Missouri 64063.

+B. The Tax Increment Financing Commission of Lee's Summit, Missouri (the "Commission") was created pursuant to the Real Property Tax Increment Allocation Redevelopment Act, Sections 99.800 et seq.
+(R.S.Mo.1982, as amended) (the "Act"), and under Ordinance No. 3724, adopted by the City Council of the City.
+The principal office of the Commission is located at City Hall, 220 SE Green St., Lee's Summit, Missouri 64063.

+C. The Company is a engaged in the business of with offices at .

+D. The Commission has been requested by the Company to consider a potential plan for economic development-based financing for the Company related to the development of

+(the "Plan"), which Plan may include, without limitation, a tax increment financing plan within the City, in accordance with the Act, or any other local or state economic development-based financing tool or option that is or may become available to the City and, if such Plan is approved by the City, the City and the Commission may be requested to provide such other services and assistance as may be required to implement and administer the Plan through its completion.

+E. The Commission and the City do not have a source of funds to finance costs incurred by them, in the form of additional City staff time, legal, fiscal, planning, transportation and engineering consultants, direct out-of-pocket expenses and other costs, resulting from services rendered in connection with the review, evaluation, processing and consideration applications for tax increment financing assistance authorized by the Act, or any other local or state economic development-based financing tool or option that is or may become available to the City.

+F. If the Company's Plan is approved by the City Council and if sufficient revenues are generated by the redevelopment contemplated by the Plan, Commission and City costs covered by this Agreement and paid by Company shall be reimbursed to Company from monies deposited into the Special Allocations Fund pursuant to 99.845 R.S.Mo.

+AGREEMENT

-Services to be Performed by the Commission and/or the City.
+1. Services to be Performed by the Commission and/or the City.
 The City (or, if directed by the City, the Commission) shall: